-Another major way we use digital technology is using personal computers & tablets for using the web, such as for online shopping & online banking.
+Another major way we use digital technology is using personal computers & tablets for online shopping & online banking.

 Online retail websites, like Amazon, allow us to purchase pretty much anything we can think of, often even being able to have the products delivered the same day.
 This is so popular that most high street shops also have an online retail website.
 You can even buy your groceries from the supermarket online.

 Online banking allows us to manage our finances, including checking our bank statements and transferring money.
 We can do all this from our own home without ever needing to visit the bank.
 Mobile online banking has become so popular that most banks have a dedicated mobile app.

 Online shopping and banking save us the time and money involved with travelling to the shops and our bank.
 It’s also extremely helpful for people who live in remote locations and for people with disabilities who would have difficulty in getting to the high street.